 I tip tap tap away this morning with this biggest smile on my face.
 Yesterday at approx 2pm, we launched Alice.
 This project has taken me on a journey of self-discovery as well as uncovering some incredible wedding industry talent along the way.
-This morning I thought it was appropriate to share with you my Editors letter from the new online wedding magazine so that you too can share in the creation of Alice and discover why we made the (somewhat controversial) decision to go online.
+This morning I thought it was appropriate to share with you my Editors letter from the new online wedding magazine so that you too can share in the creation of Alice and

 After celebrating with close friends last night I’m collapsing in a heap and spending some time with my family today.
 Thank you for all your amazing support and spreading the word about Alice!